-Afreximbank Abuja African Trade Centre Achieves Leadership In Energy And Environmental Design (LEED) Platinum Certification, The Highest Level In Green Building Certification
+Afreximbank Abuja African Trade Centre Achieves Leadership in Energy and Environmental Design (LEED) Platinum Certification, the highest level in green building certification

 The building integrates advanced sustainability features that reduce operational energy consumption by 40 to 50 percent compared to conventional buildings.
 High-performance glazing, energy-efficient heating, ventilation and air conditioning (HVAC) systems, light emitting diode (LED) lighting, and intelligent building management controls ensure energy efficiency, while water-saving design elements reduce potable water use by at least 30 percent, promoting resource conservation in a high-demand urban environment.
 Waste management and recycling protocols support circular economy objectives, and sustainable transport facilities, including electric vehicle charging stations and bicycle infrastructure, which encourage low-carbon mobility.
 These features contribute to indoor environmental quality and directly align with the United Nations Sustainable Development Goals (SDG), including SDG Seven (7) on clean energy, SDG Nine (9) on industry, innovation, and infrastructure, and SDG 13 on climate action.
 Globally, green buildings of this standard can lower operating costs by 8 to 9 percent annually, strengthening long-term financial sustainability.

-Director and Global Head, Real Estate and Administration at Afreximbank, Dr Robert Lumbuye Tomusange said:“The Afreximbank Abuja AATC's attainment of LEED Platinum certification underscores Afreximbank's unwavering commitment to sustainability, innovation, and climate-smart development.
-This milestone demonstrates that trade infrastructure can be both commercially competitive and environmentally outstanding, setting a new benchmark for Africa's green building landscape.”
+Director and Global Head, Real Estate and Administration at Afreximbank, Dr Robert Lumbuye Tomusange said“ “The Afreximbank Abuja ’ATC’s attainment of LEED Platinum certification underscores Afrex’mbank’s unwavering commitment to sustainability, innovation, and climate-smart development.
+This milestone demonstrates that trade infrastructure can be both commercially competitive and environmentally outstanding, setting a new benchmark fo’ Africa’s green building ”andscape.”

 Legal Disclaimer: